xingyingwang/smart_contracts/week-3-tutorial.md

 | | | 435   |

 * 0.B) Using the website block explorer https://blockchair.com/bitcoin/, take a look the latest block in Bitcoin.
 Select the hex string that is the block's header.
-Using whatever tools you like, convert this block header to bianry and decimal.
+Using whatever tools you like, convert this block header to binary and decimal.

 * 0.C) Do the same for 0.B, as for block number 1 in Bitcoin, using https://blockchair.com/bitcoin/.
 How do the numbers compare between 0.B and 0.C?
 Why is this?